jvesiluoma/HadesScanner/README.md

 3. Go to the directory containing your sources.
 4. Run semgrep against the source files (in this case *.java) to generate a report, e.g. ```docker run --rm -v /something/something/sources:/src semgrep/semgrep semgrep --config=auto --include='*.java' --json /src > semgrep-report.json```
 5. Run the scanner to the directory of your choosing, e.g. ```python3 ~/HadesCodeScanner/HadesCodeScanner.py --language java ./ --semgrepreport=semgrep-report.json``` or just to view the semgrep report with ```python3 ~/HadesCodeScanner/HadesCodeScanner.py --semgrepreport=semgrep-report.json --semgreponly```
-6. After the HadesCodeScanner a while you can check the Web UI from http://127.0.0.1:5000/
+6. After the HadesCodeScanner has run for a while you can check the Web UI from http://127.0.0.1:5000/